martin-deploy-2/how-i-would-k8s/README.md

 1. Whichever Jenkins, ADO or other pipeline executor gets notified of the new commit(s) pushed to `main`.
 The pipeline rebuilds not only the `*.dll`, but also the container image and the chart!
 This covers changes to the app code, the `Containerfile` code, and the chart code.

    The pipeline can update and cascade the versions of these aforementioned artifacts automatically, by inspecting the commit messages, or use static values provided from the configuration files of the project.
-The pipeline always publishes new versions of the container image and packaged chart, remember your oath to version the shit out of everything!
+The pipeline always publishes new versions of the container image and packaged chart, remember your oath to version the 💩 out of everything!

 2. Another pipeline gets notified of the new chart available in the Helm repository.
 It checks out the Git repo of the Rolling cluster, and updates the `.spec.source.targetRevision` of the appropriate application accordingly.